LSAT Scoring

 Overview of LSAT Scoring for the Multiple-Choice Sections of the Exam

 Compared to most graduate-level standardized tests, LSAT scoring is fairly simple.
-Test-takers receive a scaled score that ranges from a minimum of 120 to a maximum of 180 (increments of one point).
-This score is based entirely on the number of correct answers given in the exam's multiple-choice sections (Analytical Reasoning, Logical Reasoning, and Reading Comprehension).
-Of the five multiple-choice sections taken, only four contribute to the test-taker's score; the other is experimental.
-All questions have the same value, and no points are deducted for incorrect answers (the latter means that there is no penalty for guessing).
+Test takers receive a scaled score that ranges from a minimum of 120 to a maximum of 180, scored in increments of one point.
+This score is based entirely on the number of correct answers given in the exam's multiple-choice sections, Logical Reasoning and Reading Comprehension.
+Of the four multiple-choice sections in each exam, only three contribute to the test taker's score; the other is experimental.
+All questions have the same value, and no points are deducted for incorrect answers, which means that there is no penalty for guessing.

 LSAT Score Reports